looki-ai/ComfyUI-server/README.md

 So, by using an environment variable to write a dead ClientId, this ID is always included in every request sent, and a background task is started to maintain the connection with ComfyUI.
 I manually filtered out the information of task completion and traced back to the results of the task

+### schedule multiple ComfyUI services
+Monitor the remaining number of tasks in the current queue of each Comfyui service through the websocket link, and select the service with the smallest number of tasks to send the prompt.

 ### Provide external interfaces
 I use fastapi, which is a python web framework, to provide external interfaces.
 The core code is in `src/api` folder, which contains the following files: